 A rather common species throughout Belgium.

 The larva first mines the underside of a leaf of an aquatic plant.
 Later on it lives in a flat, oval case made of pieces of a leaf.
 It hibernates.
 Pupation in a cocoon covered with pieces of leaf, attached to the stem of a plant about 25 mm above water level.

 The adults are active at dusk and later come to light.

-There are probably two generations year which are difficult to separate: from the end of May till mid September.
+There are probably two generations year which are difficult to separate from late May till mid-September.
 Most abundant in the second half of July and in August.

 Polyphagous on aquatic plants.
 The main hostplant is Potamogeton sp., but the larva has also been recorded from a variety of other aquatic plants, even from very different plant families.

-Different kinds of water parties: lakes, ponds, slow streaming rivers, marshes, etc.
+Different kinds of water parties like lakes, ponds, slow streaming rivers, marshes, etc.